neodrama/github-drama/CONTRIBUTING.md

 gave way to reaction gifs and one-word replies, ultimately turning into something like a 4chan thread without the wit.

-In this repository, we'll go by the general guideline: if one or more people in the thread appears to be getting really worked up about something, it should be considered for inclusion here.
+In this repository, we'll go by the general guideline: if anyone in the thread appears to be getting really worked up about something, it should be considered for inclusion here.